wp-plugins/oembed-gist/readme.txt

 === oEmbed Gist ===
 Contributors: miyauchi
-Tags: url, link, oembed, visual editor, post, gist, github Requires at least: 3.5.2
+Tags: url, link, oembed, visual editor, post, gist, github Requires at least: 4.0
-Tested up to: 4.0
+Tested up to: 4.3
-Stable tag: 1.6.1
+Stable tag: 1.8.1

 Embed your source from gist into WordPress easily.

 == Description ==

 * Embed your source from gist into WordPress easily.
-* You simply paste URL of your Gist.
+* You simply have to paste the URL of your Gist.
+* You can embed a specific revision of the Gist.
+* You can embed an individual file that is part of a multi-file Gist.

 = Summary =

-You can embed your program sources from gist simply paste URL like below.
+You can embed your program sources from gist by simply pasting the URL like below.

 * https://gist.github.com/973153
 * https://gist.github.com/973153#file_select_media.html

-PHP5 is required!

 = Support =